mariasalcedo/masagu.dev/content/blog/automate-blog-notification.md

 1. Test go scripts and oauth credentials
 2. Generate `README.md` with new blog post information
 3. If README contains new info, push it to the repository
-4. If file's pushed, toot info on my Mastodon account (https://mastodon.green/@masagu").
+4. If file's pushed, toot info on my [Mastodon account](https://mastodon.green/@masagu).
 Important fact is to store Mastodon Credentials at a repository level, as GitHub Actions secrets.

 Differences with the current `README.md` and the generated one will be checked, making use of git:
 ```bash